pypeit/PypeIt/doc/qa.rst

 Wavelength Fit QA
 -----------------

-See :doc:`master_wvcalib` for a discussion of this QA.
+See :doc:`calibrations/master_wvcalib` for a discussion of this QA.

 Wavelength Tilts QA